bmurrtech/leetcode-daily/README.md

 ### 💡 Core Philosophy

-The system operates on a "storyteller" pattern where the Orchestrator maintains the narrative of optimization without directly modifying code.
-It synthesizes insights from:
-- Coder ↔ Reasoner iterations
-- Compilation results
-- Performance analysis
-- Implementation choices

-This approach ensures that each solution includes not just the "what" but also the crucial "why" behind implementation decisions.
+You'll notice that all solutions in the [`/solves`](./solves) directory, includes not just the "what" but also the crucial "why" behind implementation decisions.
+Think of these robotic code comments as a glimpse inside the mind of the machine or receipts for code decisions (whether for better or worse).
+It'll be facinating to see how AI improves over time with more advanced models released on the regular!

 ## Solution Statistics